jasonacox/Powerwall-Dashboard/README.md

 * If you are having trouble getting this to work on a Synology NAS, view the resolution discovered in [Issue #22](https://github.com/jasonacox/Powerwall-Dashboard/issues/22) thanks to @jaydkay.
 * If you are running docker as a non-privileged (rootless) user, please some setup help [here](https://github.com/jasonacox/Powerwall-Dashboard/issues/22#issuecomment-1254699603) thanks to @BuongiornoTexas.
+* Most of the issues running the Dashboard on Synology NAS are related to user or file permission issues.
+Ensure that the `conf`, `env` and `sql` files are readable by the docker services (most can be set `chmod 644`).

 #### Windows 11 Instructions